SquareGPS/navixy-api/docs/panel-api/resources/tracker.md

 }
 ```

 * `id` - int.
-An id of the created clone.
+An ID of the created clone.

 #### errors

 * 219 - Not allowed for clones of the device – when source tracker is clone itself.
 * 201 - Not found in the database – when specified `tracker_id` not found.
-* 246 - Invalid user ID – when user id is same as source tracker's owner id, or it does not exist/belong to authorized dealer.
+* 246 - Invalid user ID – when user ID is same as source tracker's owner id, or it does not exist/belong to authorized dealer.
 * 247 - Entity already exists – if destination user already has a clone of this tracker.
 * 252 - Device already corrupted – when tracker's source corrupted.